reshawnlofters/compute-store/README.md

 ![Compute Store](images/project/project-orders-page.png)

 ## Usage
-- **Homepage**: Add products to your wish list and cart.
-Customize the number of items to add to your cart and use the search bar to navigate through products.
+- **Homepage**: Add products to your wish list and cart, and use the search bar for quick navigation.
-- **Wish List Page**: View your wish list items and the date they were added for transparency.
+- **Wish List Page**: Manage and view items on your wish list.
-- **Checkout Page**: View your cart items, wish list items, and order summary.
-Customize cart item delivery dates and apply discounts for savings.
-Enjoy free shipping for qualifying orders.
+- **Checkout Page**: Review cart and wish list items, customize delivery dates, apply discounts, and enjoy free shipping for qualifying orders.
-- **Orders Page**: View detailed order information, including order date, total, and ID.
-Cancel orders.
+- **Orders Page**: Access detailed order information and manage orders, including cancellations.
-- **Product Popup View**: Click on product images to enlarge them for enhanced product viewing.
+- **Product Popup View**: Click product images to enlarge them for detailed viewing.
-- **Responsiveness**: Seamlessly use the Compute Store on any device with its responsive design.
+- **Responsiveness**: Experience a seamless interface across all devices with the responsive design.

 ## Technologies Used
-- HTML, CSS, JavaScript, Git, GitHub Pages
+- JavaScript, HTML, CSS, Git, Microsoft Azure Cloud

 ## Author
 The Compute Store is developed and maintained by Reshawn Lofters.
-For inquiries, suggestions, or feedback, please contact Reshawn Lofters at reshawnalofters@gmail.com.
+For inquiries, suggestions, or feedback, please email [reshawnalofters@gmail.com](mailto:reshawnalofters@gmail.com).

 ## License
-This project is licensed under the Compute Store License.
+This project is licensed under a Custom License.
 See the [LICENSE](./LICENSE) file for details.